Analysis: Dow cracks 30,000, a psychological boost during a pandemic

 At 30,000 points the Dow could lure in small investors still on the sidelines who are now eager to share in the market exuberance.
 But market watchers say they are less impressed than they were with the 20,000 mark reached in January 2017, and technically speaking it means little beyond making a headline that can turn heads.

+“Many pundits coined it ‘the least loved bull market in history.’
+Perhaps, after the tech wreck and the financial crisis, we were too world-weary to celebrate.
+And yet maybe the missing jubilation was as good a sign as any that the advance would continue.”

-The DJIA on Tuesday surged 1.45%, or 429 points, to trade at a record high 30,015 points, not quite four years after reaching the 20,000 mark on Jan 25, 2017.
+The DJIA on Tuesday rose 1.46%, or 432 points, and traded at a record high 30,116 points, not quite four years after reaching the 20,000 mark on Jan 25, 2017.
 Catalysts included recent signs that a working COVID-19 vaccine could be available before the end of the year, based on promising trial results released by Pfizer, Moderna and AstraZeneca.

 The index eclipsed last Monday’s high just under the threshold reached after Moderna said its COVID-19 vaccine had a 94.5% effective rate.